Copyright © 2009 W3C® (MIT, ERCIM, Keio), All Rights Reserved. W3C liability, trademark and document use rules apply.

 A user agent implements a mentioned specification or conformance clause.

 A browsing context that comes into existence after initialization.
-The concept of a browsing context is defined in [HTML5].
+The concept of a browsing context is defined in [HTML].
 Multiple widget instances can be instantiated from a single widget package.
-Every widget instance is universally unique, meaning it does not share any DOM attribute values or storage areas with any other widget instance.
+A widget instance is unique and does not share any DOM attribute values, widget storage area, or [Web Storage] storage areas with any other widget instance.

 A user agent is a software implementation of this specification that also supports the [Widgets-Packaging] specification.

 Note: The user agent described in this specification does not denote a "widget user agent" at large.
-That is, a user agent that implements all the specifications, and dependencies, defined in the Widgets 1.0: Family of Specifications.
+That is, a user agent that implements all the specifications, and dependencies, defined in the widgets family of specifications.
 The user agent described in this specification is only concerned with the behavior of programming interfaces.
 A user agent needs to impose implementation-specific limits on otherwise unconstrained inputs, e.g. to prevent denial of service attacks, to guard against running out of memory, or to work around platform-specific limitations.

 interface WindowWidget {